jesse-curran/project-portfolio/README.md

-# Hello!
+# 👋 Hello!

-My name is Jesse Curran and I am thrilled you decided to learn more about my programming experience.
-In this repository you will find Codebases and YouTube Demos for each project.
+Welcome to my programming playground!
+I'm Jesse Curran, and I'm thrilled that you're here to check out my projects. 🚀

+In this repository, you'll find:

+- 📂 **Codebases** for each project
+- 🎥 **YouTube Demos** to see them in action

-Thanks for taking a look at my work, I appreciate it!
+Thanks for stopping by and taking a look at my work.
+I appreciate it! 🙌

+Happy coding! 💻